Jonasori/Proplyd-Modeling/README.md

 ## THOUGHTS and COMMENTS

 The fitting assumes that the two disks are not interacting, which may be a bad assumption.
 Their angular separation corresponds to a distance between the two stars of just ~400 AU, which would be well within the realm of interaction, although we don't know their relative z-axis distances from us.
+However, right now the grid search is refusing to settle well, and it's looking like the MCMC runs are as well.
+Hopefully the four line fit will shed some light on things.

 Grid search is mostly done, MCMC is not but is at least vaguely functional right now.